ibizaman/selfhostblocks/demo/homeassistant/README.md

 age1l9dyy02qhlfcn5u9s4y2vhsvjtxj2c9avrpat6nvjd6rjar3tflq66jtz0
 ```

 Now, make the `secrets.yaml` file decryptable in the VM.
+This change will appear in `git status` but
+you don't need to commit this.

 ```bash
 SOPS_AGE_KEY_FILE=keys.txt nix run --impure nixpkgs#sops -- \